2005 Tongan general election

 General elections were held in Tonga on 17 March 2005.
-Only nine members of the 30-seat parliament were elected, the rest appointed by the King or were members of the Tongan aristocracy.
+Only nine members of the 30-seat parliament were elected, with the remainder appointed by the King or belonging to the Tongan aristocracy.
 The Human Rights and Democracy Movement won seven of the nine seats.
-'Aho'eitu 'Unuaki'otonga Tuku'aho, son of the King, initially retained his position as Prime Minister, but he resigned in 2006, with the position passing to Feleti Sevele, one of the two independent candidates elected.
+Prince ʻUlukālala Lavaka Ata, a son of the King, initially retained his position as Prime Minister, but resigned in 2006, with the position passing to Feleti Sevele, one of the two independent candidates elected.
 Sevele is the first non-noble Prime Minister of the country.